Transfer Admissions and Aid

 Phi Theta Kappa 2022 Transfer Honor Roll

-We're excited to share that we've been named to the Phi Theta Kappa 2020 Transfer Honor Roll for the fifth consecutive year.
+We're excited to share that we've been named to the Phi Theta Kappa 2022 Transfer Honor Roll for the seventh consecutive year.
 This designation recognizes excellence in community college transfer pathways based on engagement, collaboration, impact, and achievement.

 As one of only 150 colleges and universities across the country to be selected, we look forward to continuing to make the transfer process seamless for students, like you, who are interested in joining us at Springfield College.